 No. The communication of financial information comes directly under the responsibility of the Group CFO through either Group financial control or the investor relations departments.
 You should not disclose any financial performance information concerning the Group without prior authorization.
 I have to do several appraisals for members of my team.
 Is there anything I should be careful about in terms of storing this information?

-of storing this information?
 Yes.
-As with any other documented information, all appraisal information needs to be accurate and stored centrally within the appropriate local record management system
+As with any other documented information, all appraisal information needs nformation, all appraisal information needs o be accurate and stored centrally within he appropriate local record management ystem.